 Make it easy for people to schedule demos at their own convenience.
 We set up a calendar system for our client Acctivate, which allows prospects to choose the day and time for the meeting.
 Follow up with reminders and a simple way to reschedule if necessary.

 2. Start with the customer.

-Before the demo, learn everything you can about your customer’s goals, challenges, current situation and priorities.
+Before the demo, learn everything you can about your customer’s goals, their SaaS marketing challenges, current situation and priorities.
 During the demo, avoid diving into your presentation; ask questions first.

 - Why did they sign up?

 - What problems are they trying to solve with your product?